farah7566/LostandFoundCarthage_WebService/README.md

 # Lost and Found API

 This is a Flask-based RESTful API that allows users to report and retrieve lost items.
-It features JWT authentication, image uploads, and supports two categories of users: travelers and agents.
+It features JWT authentication and supports two categories of users: travelers and agents.
 The API provides endpoints for reporting, listing, and updating lost items.

 ## Features
 - **Report Lost Items**: Travelers can report lost items along with details and an optional image.